 I love them even more than the Dark Chocolate Candy Cane Cookies, which happen to be one of the most popular holiday recipes on my blog.
 These “Snow Capped” Gingersnaps though, they’re the real winner.

 Of course, you have to love gingerbread to love these cookies, and I do.
-My Gingerbread Cake is also a holiday favourite.
-Something warm and comforting about those spices and that molasses flavour.
+My Gingerbread Cake is also a holiday favorite.
+Something warm and comforting about those spices and that molasses flavor.
 I just can’t get enough.

 I adapted this gingerbread cookie recipe from an old Betty Crocker Christmas cookbook that I dug out of storage.
 I love holiday cookbooks, especially ones from the 80’s and 90’s and am so glad I kept this one!!

 You know what’s not awesome?
 Spending $15 on white chocolate (which I don’t even like) and making TWO trips to the grocery store because it manages to seize TWICE when melting.
 No joke.